microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 ### <a name="_Toc395793803"/>Setup the DC Computer

-* Setup the machine with Microsoft Windows Server 2012R2.
+* Setup the machine with Microsoft Windows Server 2012R2 or later.
 Create an account with name “administrator” and password “Password01!”

 * Turn off Windows Firewall from the control panel.